sudeff/library_project/README.md

 ## Interactive Menu Overview

-When you run the Python script, the program presents an interactive menu with 12 options.
-This menu allows you to perform core library operations directly from the command line.
-The available choices include:
+The system is implemented as a menu-driven console application.
+When the Python script is executed, the user interacts with the database through the following options:

 1. Add a new book
 2. Update book information